FNakano/T-WatchExperiments/README.md

 1. Explore examples
 1. Create a watch that gets time/date from NTP;
 2. Test battery duration, use deep sleep, disable display, sensors, use touch wake up.
+   - one charge lasted 6.5 days with remaining 7% battery running `MyLvglWatch-20220529-e`;
+   - temperature has influence on battery charge readings (desk (approx. 15C) X wrist => 7% => 8%);
+   - seems more sensitive to screen brightness than CPU frequency;
+      - curious to try out brightness=10, CPUFreq=10 (was brightness=20, CPUFreq=20)
 3. Create a watch with (exactly) two screens;
 4. (Re)Factor code in order to facilitate project extensions (more screens, more features, ...)
    - LVGL functions expect **C** function pointers as parameters.
 AFAIK, OOP (**C++**) member functions can not be (re)cast as C function pointers.
 This might discourage the use of OOP;